vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ##XML Configuration
 - Original form of configuration in Spring
-- External configuration in xml files
+- External configuration in XML files
 - Beans are declared inside \<beans\> tag
 - Can be combined with java config
     - Xml config files can be imported to @Configuration using @ImportResource